davidemms/OrthoFinder/README.md

 A standard OrthoFinder run produces a set of files describing the orthogroups, orthologs, gene trees, resolve gene trees, the rooted species tree, gene duplication events and comparative genomic statistics for the set of species being analysed.
 These files are located in an intuitive directory structure.

-### Results Files: Phylogenetic Hierarchical Orthogroups Directory
+### Phylogenetic Hierarchical Orthogroups Directory
 From version 2.4.0 onwards OrthoFinder infers HOGs, orthogroups at each hierarchical level (i.e. at each node in the species tree) by analysing the rooted gene trees.
 This is a far more accurate orthogroup inference method than the gene similarity/graph based approach used by all other methods and used previously by OrthoFinder (the deprecated Orthogroups/Orthogroups.tsv file).
 According to the Orthobench benchmarks, these new orthogroups are 12% more accurate than the OrthoFinder 2 orthogroups (Orthogroups/Orthogroups.tsv).
 The accuracy can be increased still further (20% more accurate on Orthobench) by including outgroup species, which help with the interpretation of the rooted gene trees.

 It is important to ensure that the species tree OrthoFinder is using is accurate so as to maximise the accuracy of the HOGs.
 To reanalyse with a different species tree use the options `-ft PREVIOUS_RESULTS_DIR -s SPECIES_TREE_FILE`.
 This runs just the final analysis steps "from trees" and is relatively quick.
 If outgroup species are used, refer to "Species_Tree/SpeciesTree_rooted_node_labels.txt" to determine which N?.tsv file that contains the orthogroups you require.